 The A.I.
 Ringling Theater is a restored masterpiece that you can tour, and there are circus-themed bed and breakfasts to stay in.
 If you want to take a break from the hubbub of the circus, check out some of the many hiking and trekking trails around Baraboo.

 17. Eau Claire

 If you’re looking for a quirky, cute, artistic small town in Wisconsin to visit, you couldn’t do much better than Eau Claire.
 Eau Claire is a haven for artists and nature lovers.
 Idyllically located at the Eau Claire and Chippewa rivers, this town is a hotbed for all things cultural.

 There’s an excellent chance that you’ll run across some live music, poetry, or even a festival happening.
 Like many of the towns on our list, Eau Claire is also a great place to learn about Wisconsin’s exciting history.
-It used to be an essential logging town, so visit the Wisconsin Logging Museum and Paul Bunyan Logging Camp to thoroughly understand its role in the industry.
+It used to be an essential logging town, so visit the Wisconsin Logging Museum and Paul Bunyan Logging Camp to understand its role in the industry thoroughly.

 Of course, there’s also plenty of nature to explore.
 Mt.
 Simon Park is great for spending the day or biking at Lowes Creek County Park.
 During the fall, Eau Claire is the place in Wisconsin to spot some of the most delightful foliage.

 Door County Peninsula’s Fish Creek is a great little town that’s walkable and full of artists.
 Although several boutiques are right on the main drag, there are a few galleries you shouldn’t miss when you visit, including Guenzel Art Gallery, Hands On Art Studio, and Peninsula School of Art.